SchokiCoder/book_modern_c/src/12_include.md

 {{ #include ../code/12/correct_floatstuff.h }}
 ```

-We don't need the function body anymore (the implementation) and we don't even
+We don't need the function body (aka. the implementation) anymore,
-need the parameters names anymore.
+and we don't even need the parameter names anymore.
 Please, consider keeping them for documentation purposes.

-Now to make use of this in "main.c" we have to include "floatstuff.h" and then
+Now to make use of this in "main.c", we have to include "floatstuff.h",
-compile both "main.c" and "floatstuff.c".
-In gcc this is how we do it:
+and then compile both "main.c" and "floatstuff.c".
+In gcc, this is how we do it:

 ```
 gcc main.c floatstuff.c -o my_app
 ```

 "What is going on?
 Why is this so complicated?"
-Well we basically have to do some work for the compiler.
-So first, the function
+Well, we basically have to do some work for the compiler.
+First, the function
 is declared in the header-file.
-This way every file that includes this header
+This way, every file that includes this header
 can now "see" the function and use it.
 Since multiple files might include our
-header and function declarations can be done as often as you like, this is not
+header, and function declarations can be done as often as you like, this is not
 an issue.
 So now that other files can access the function, we need to actually
-make something available under this functions name.
+make something available under this function name.
-So we compile the "floatstuff.c" in which the function is defined, by just
+So we compile the "floatstuff.c", in which the function is defined, by just
 listing it along with the main file:

 ```